-- (1) Check if parking brake switch is LOCK position. - (2) Check if gear selector lever is in neutral position. - (3) Turn the key to the ON position, and check following. - 1 If all the lamps light ON after sounding buzzer for 3 seconds. - If the lamps do not light or the buzzer is not sounded, check disconnection of wire. - 2 Only below lamps will light ON and all the other light will be turned OFF after 3 seconds. - Charging warning lamp (1) - Engine oil pressure warning lamp (2) - Brake fail warning lamp (3) - Start the engine after all of the lamps OFF.
+- (1) Check if parking brake switch is in the LOCK position. - (2) Check if gear selector lever is in neutral position. - (3) Turn the starting switch to the ON position, and check following. - 1 If all the lamps light ON after sounding buzzer for 3 seconds. - % If the lamps do not light or the buzzer is not sounded, check disconnection of wire. - 2 Only below lamps will light ON and all the other light will be turned OFF after 3 seconds.

+- Charging warning lamp (1)

+- Engine oil pressure warning lamp (2)

+- Brake oil pressure warning lamp (3)

+- Start the engine after all of the lamps OFF.
 (Only above 3 lamps remain ON)